 47 LONG V. COUNTY OF LOS ANGELES 442 F.3d 1178 (9th Cir.
 2006)

 48 MULLIS v UNITED STATES BANKRUPTCY COURT FOR the DISTRICT OF NEVADA; United States Court of Appeals, Ninth Circuit.
+Decided Sept.
+24, 1987.

+49 Defense counsel for the majority of defendants was never recorded as having properly appeared in the Superior Court.
 No defense counsel appeared in the Appeals Court, nor the Supreme Court and the same missing counsel was omitted from the dockets of those higher courts.